ICanBoogie/Module/README.md

 ```

 The [ModuleNotDefined][] exception is thrown if the module is not defined.
 The [ModuleIsDisabled][]
 exception is thrown if the module is disabled.
-Finaly, the [ModuleConstructorMissing][] is thrown
+Finally, the [ModuleConstructorMissing][] is thrown
 when the class used to instantiate the module is missing.

 Modules are considered _accessible_ when their descriptor is registered and they are not